-As part of my Spring Into Action month, I’m sharing some tips with you from my The Photographer’s Eye series.
-This one is from The Photographer’s Eye: Landscapes.
+Every so often, I like to share some tips with you from my The Photographer’s Eye e-Book series.
+This one is from “>The Photographer’s Eye: Landscapes.

 Today’s cameras are incredible miracles, really.
 In essence you are holding in your little hand a computer that would have filled a good part of a room just a few decades ago.
 One of the most miraculous capabilities of digital cameras is their ability to capture pretty decent images in low light.
 They do that by making the sensor extremely sensitive to light, the same way that different films were more or less sensitive to light.